documentnode/documentnode.io/Quickstart.md

 * Page styles
 * Creating new pages

-There are four modes you can use to customise your pages.
+There are four modes you can use to customize your pages.
 In `Designing Mode`, you will be able to add/remove/change page blocks.
 In `Editing Mode`, you can change page text via inline-editing, and change text links, images, and so on in popups.
-In `Styling Mode`, you can modify colour, size, and background of page elements.
+In `Styling Mode`, you can modify color, size, and background of page elements.

 ![screen-site-toolbar-desc](screen-site-toolbar-desc.png)